dsn0w/SimEmotion/README.md

 # SimEmotion

 The main codes are shown in the main.py file.
+You can change different models and datasets.

+### Requirements
+Linux server with GPU.
+(Recommended：NVIDIA RTX 3090 and above.)

 The requirements are the same as for CLIP (https://github.com/openai/CLIP).

+### Data

 The datasets and splits are referenced from the WSCNet(https://github.com/sherleens/WSCNet).
 Special thanks to Prof. Jufeng Yang and his team.

 The results of the detection part of the model have been saved in a separate cate info folder for ease of processing.
 (BaiduNetDisk: password:[VipL](https://pan.baidu.com/s/1JSpkmoJQGviBKIPDwOQlIg))

-## The file directory structure：
+### The file directory structure：
 main.py

 dataset